 Information for candidates, agents and parish clerks – Local Elections 2023

-We will publish election notices on our Local Elections 2023 page, and we will also forward them to parish clerks to publish locally.
+Election notices are available to view on our Local Elections 2023 page and we will also forward them to parish clerks to publish locally.

 Guide to standing as a parish councillor

 For information about standing as a parish councillor, please visit the Electoral Commission’s page on Parish Council Elections.

 You can also contact the relevant town/parish council or the Oxfordshire Association of Local Councils (OALC)

 You can also view an example of a completed parish nomination pack.